Assistant Professor, Nursing

 Nursing, School of Professional Studies

 MN (2017), Dalhousie University

 Clinical and Academic Background

 My clinical background is emergency nursing.
 As a staff nurse, I have worked primarily in the emergency department at the Cape Breton Regional Hospital where I have taken advantage of many opportunities to advance my clinical learning and leadership by attending certification programs such as Advanced Cardiac Life Support [ACLS], Pediatric Advanced Life Support [PALS], and Trauma Nursing Core Course [TNCC].
-Likewise, I have obtained my Emergency Nursing Program certification through the Registered Nurses Professional Development Centre.
+Likewise, I have obtained my Emergency Nursing Program certification through the Registered Nurses Professional Development Centre and most recently have become certified to practice as a Sexual Assault Nurse Examiner [SANE].
 In addition to my clinical practice, my academic career began at Dalhousie University where I have held positions with the Dalhousie School of Nursing as a Teaching Assistant in both community health nursing and nursing research while pursuing my Master of Nursing (thesis) Degree.
 I came back to Cape Breton University in 2017 as an Assistant Professor, Nursing (term) with the goal of continuing my commitment to advancing nursing practice, education, and research.